Fultonham in Muskingum County, Ohio — The American Midwest (Great Lakes)

 Erected 1999 by Zanesville-Muskingum County Convention and Visitors Bureau and The Ohio Historical Society.
 (Marker Number 10-60.)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Safety Follows Wisdom (approx. 0.9 miles away); Headley Inn (approx. 6.9 miles away); Smith House & Farm (approx. 6.9 miles away); G.A.R.
-Soldiers and Sailors Monument (approx. 7.8 miles away); Nelson T. Gant House (approx. 8 miles away); a different marker also named Nelson T. Gant House (approx. 8 miles away); The Stone Academy (approx. 8.3 miles away); Anti-Slavery Tensions in Muskingum County (approx. 8.3 miles away).
+Safety Follows Wisdom (approx. 0.9 miles away); Nelson McCoy Pottery Company (approx. 4.7 miles away); Headley Inn (approx. 6.9 miles away); Smith House & Farm (approx. 6.9 miles away); G.A.R.
+Soldiers and Sailors Monument (approx. 7.8 miles away); Nelson T. Gant House (approx. 8 miles away); a different marker also named Nelson T. Gant House (approx. 8 miles away); The Stone Academy (approx. 8.3 miles away).

 Also see . . .
 Thomas A. Hendricks - United States Senate.
 (Submitted on October 30, 2008, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 29, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 942 times since then and 22 times this year.
-Photos: 1, 2, 3. submitted on October 29, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.
+This page was last revised on October 12, 2020.
+It was originally submitted on October 29, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 1,107 times since then and 36 times this year.
+Photos: 1, 2, 3. submitted on October 29, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
+4. submitted on October 12, 2020, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.